Lorem Ipsum Buying Guide - Lorem Ipsum Dolor Sit Amet

 If you are wanting to take advantage of a PC to power your experience then an additional cable will be required to feed the video signal.
 This will usually need to be several metres long to allow enough freedom of movement.
 You may also require external base station sensors, link boxes, stands and additional cables to create room scale VR environment.
 Should you need to transport your VR kit from place to place, carry cases can also be purchased to securely and safely transport the headset, controllers and cabling around as required.

-Desktop PC
+Desktop PC or Laptop

 To save checking all these compatibilities Scan offers a range of 3XS VR PRO GAMING PCs pre-specced, fully built and ready to go - these cover a variety of budgets but each guarantees that you’ll have a great VR experience.

-Ready to buy?
+Ready to Buy?

-Browse our range of VR solutions
+Browse our selection of VR solutions to find the perfect fit for your setup.